 To transfer a balance to a secured credit card, you’ll need to offer a cash deposit to open the account.
 Both Weitz and Tayne agree that if you have the money for the deposit, it might make more sense to use it to pay down the debt and forgo a balance transfer.

-There can also be a trade-off of sorts if you’re transferring debt from an unsecured card to a secured one, says Tyler Martin, a certified public accountant and founder of Financial You.
+There can also be a trade-off of sorts if you’re transferring debt from an unsecured card to a secured one, says Tyler Martin, a certified public accountant at Martin CPA Group.
 If you put up a large deposit to open a secured credit card for a balance transfer, then default on the account, you wouldn’t get that cash back.

 Best balance transfer cards for bad credit